catsocks/sebo-inventory-gs/README.md

 The text for the menu items, alerts and prompts are in Portuguese.
 Everything else is in English.

-[Code.js](src/Code.js) is a good starting point to explore the code.
+[Code.js](src/Code.js) is a good starting point to explore this project.

 ## Forking